dereakif/Tindog/README.md

 # Tindog
 Tinder for dogs!
-A responsive website for the Tindog app.
+Mobile responsive website for the Tindog app.